Diet Pepsi: History

-Russia, Ukraine, and Brazil, the beverage is known as Pepsi Light.
+Distribution of the product has since expanded to other countries around the world.
+Diet Pepsi made its debut in the British market in 1983, where it is also referred to as Pepsi Diet.
+In many markets however, the beverage is or was marketed under the name Pepsi Light instead, including in Italy, Czechia, Poland, Argentina, Spain Greece, Turkey, Russia, Ukraine, and Brazil.
+This is not to be confused with a separate "Pepsi Light" that was introduced in the United States in 1975 as a cola with an added taste of lemon.

 Diet Pepsi competed primarily with The Coca-Cola Company's Tab in the 1960s and 1970s; however, The Coca-Cola Company introduced Diet Coke in 1982, which has since been the principal competing product to Diet Pepsi.
+In 1986, Diet Pepsi was the fourth highest selling soft drink in America with a market share of 4.3 percent, one spot under Diet Coke which had 7.1 percent.
+In 2000, Diet Pepsi had a marginally higher share of 4.7 percent, but placed seventh in the ranking, below Dr Pepper, Sprite, and Mountain Dew (also from PepsiCo) in fourth, while its main competitor Diet Coke remained third.
 As of 2010, Diet Pepsi represented a 5.3 percent share of all carbonated soft drink sales in the United States, and was ranked as the #7 soft drink brand by volume.
 In the same year, Diet Coke was recorded as having a 9.9 percent market share.

+PepsiCo introduced two further sugar-free cola drinks during the 1990s: Pepsi Max (primarily Europe) in 1993 and then Pepsi One (for the United States) in 1998.
+Both had a differing formulation compared to Diet Pepsi.

-In December 2012, an AP article reported that Diet Pepsi was changing its sweetener to sucralose ahead of a major rebranding of the soft drink set for January 2013.
-In 2015, some people on Facebook and Twitter expressed their distaste for the new formula.
+In December 2012, an AP article reported that Diet Pepsi was changing its sweetener to sucralose ahead of a major rebranding of the soft drink that was set for January 2013, but was quietly delayed to August 2015.
+In that same year, some people on Facebook and Twitter expressed their distaste for the new formula.
 In response, Pepsi revived its aspartame formulation, as "Diet Pepsi Classic Sweetener Blend" for US markets in September 2016, and it was sold alongside the new formula.
 PepsiCo later announced plans to revert Diet Pepsi's sweetener from sucralose to aspartame.
 The new formulation was released marketwide on February 25, 2018.